GeorgeGavrilov/CSE110-LAB1/index.md

 My least favorite things to do(but this time ordered 😲)
 1. Waking up early
-2. TOO much walking (e.g. alking back to my apartment across campus)
+2. TOO much walking (e.g. walking back to my apartment across campus)

-If you are wondering, my task list for today is:
+If you are wondering, my task list for today was:
 - [x]  Drinking water
 - [ ]  Finishing up the homework

-Thanks for looking checking this atrocious website!
+Thanks for checking out this atrocious website!

 ![Smiley face](Smile.png "Smiley logo")

+Now when you are at the very bottom of the website page, you can click [here](#-gavrilov's-user-page) to go back up again! (but why would you ever do that though?)